 Jean Bourgain’s work touches on many central topics of mathematical analysis: the geometry of Banach spaces, harmonic analysis, ergodic theory, spectral problems, and nonlinear partial differential equations from mathematical physics.
-His contributions solved longstanding problems in convexity theory and harmonic analysis such as Mahler’s conjecture and the lambda-p set problem.
-His work has had important consequences in theoretical computer science, group expansion, spectral gaps, and the theory of exponential sums in number theory.
+His contributions have solved longstanding problems in convexity theory and harmonic analysis such as Mahler’s conjecture and the lambda-p set problem.
+His work has had important consequences in theoretical computer science, group expansion, spectral gaps, and the theory of exponential sums in number theory, including a complete solution of Vinogradov’s theorem in analytic number theory after more than eighty years.
 In Hamiltonian dynamics, he developed the theory of invariant Gibbs measures and quasi-periodicity for the Schrödinger equation.

 Fields Medalist, 1994